HidekiMori-CIT/aenet-lammps/README.md

 make -f makefiles/Makefile.gfortran_serial lib cd ../../
 ```
+note: If you use intel compiler, replace gfortran to ifort.

 5. Check the below two files are created:
 library of aenet: libaenet.a
 linker of aenet and lammps: Makefile.lammps

-6. Compile LAMMPS with aenet module
+6. Compile LAMMPS with aenet module.
 ```
 cd ../../src/
 make yes-user-aenet
 make mpi
 ```
-note: other compile option of LAMMPS, please see LAMMPS manual.
+note: Other compile option of LAMMPS, please see LAMMPS manual.

 # How to run LAMMPS with ANN potential